GFDRR/rdl-standard/docs/guides/preparation.md

 ## Exposure data
 ### Format
-Exposure are typically large datasets describes the location, characteristics and value of individual assets or an aggegrated number of assets/population per grid cell.
+Exposure dataset typically describe the location, characteristics and value of individual assets or an aggegrated number of assets/population per grid cell.
 Each point or cell usually has many attributes associated with it.

 Exposure geospatial data can take the form of vector (`gpkg`, `shp`), or raster (`GeoTIFF / COG`).
 In some cases, exposure comes as table (`csv`, `xls`).

 ```{figure} ../img/exp_formats.jpg
 ---